jaclu/tmux-menus/README.md

 ## Modifications

-Each menu is a script, so can eaily be editrf it and once saved, the new content is displayed the next time that menu is triggered.
+Each menu is a standalone script, making it easy to edit.
+Once saved, the updated content will be displayed the next time the menu is triggered.

-Rapid development with minimal fuzz!
+**Fast development with minimal hassle!**

-If an edited menu fails to be displayed, run that menu from the command line, something like:
+If an edited menu fails to load, you can run it directly from the command line to check for syntax errors:

 ```bash
 ./items/sessions.sh
 ```

-This directly triggers that menu and displays any syntax errors on the command line.
+This will immediately execute the menu and display any errors in the terminal.

-If `@menus_log_file` is defined, either in the tmux conf, or hardcoded in `scripts/helpers.sh` around line 289.
-Logging can be used in menus:
+If `@menus_log_file` is set—either in the tmux configuration or hardcoded in `scripts/helpers.sh` (around line 344, look for assignment of cfg_log_file) logging can be used within menus:

 ```bash
 log_it "foo is now [$foo]"
 ```

-If having two terminals with one tailing a log file is unpractical, setting the log file to `/dev/stderr` would essentially make it into `echo`.
+If monitoring a log file in a separate terminal is impractical, you can set the log file to `/dev/stderr` to make `log_it` behave like `echo`.

-Choosing `/dev/stderr` instead of `/dev/stdout` avoids triggering errors if the `log_it` is called during string assignment.
+Using `/dev/stderr` instead of `/dev/stdout` prevents unintended errors if `log_it` is called during string assignments.

 </details>
 <details>